-Established in the 1980s by a small group of families, the Moreland Toy Library has been growing steadily ever since and now offers its services on Fridays and Saturdays.
-The Toy Library currently has over 250 member families.
+Established in the 1980s by a small group of families, the Moreland Toy Library has been growing steadily ever since and now offers its services from two locations.
+Brunswick West is open Friday and Saturday mornings and Pascoe Vale is open Monday and Saturday mornings.
+The Toy Library currently has over 380 member families.

-Our funding comes from subscription fees and a grant from the Moreland City Council, and we are coordinated by a committee of volunteers.
+Our funding comes from membership fees and a grants from organisations such as Moreland City Council.
+We are coordinated by a committee of volunteers.

 What is a toy library?